Anveks/JavaScript-Basics-Theory/README.md

 ```

 Both factory functions and constructor functions can be used to create objects in JavaScript.
 The choice between them depends on the specific requirements of your project and your coding style preferences.
 Factory functions offer more flexibility and control over the object creation process, while constructor functions provide a more traditional and class-like syntax.

+# Generator Functions

+Generator functions are a special type of function in JS that allow you to define an iterative algorithm by using the 'yield' keyword.
+When a generator function gets called, it does not execute the code immediately like regular functions - it returns a special type of iterator called a generator object.

+The syntax is pretty much the same as a regular function but with an asterisk added after the 'function' keyword:

+    function* myGeneratorFunction() {
+      // function body here
+    }

+Inside a generator function you can use a 'yield' keyword to pause the function's execution and yield a value to the caller.
+Each time the function encounters the 'yield' keyword it returns the value specified by the 'yield' and the function's state is saved so that it can be resumed later.

+Example:

+    function* countToThree(){
+      yield 1;
+      yield 2;
+      yield 3;
+    }

+    const generatorObj = countToThree()

+    generatorObj.next() // returns {vaue: 1, done: false}

+The Generator object returned by the function is an iterator.
+An iterator is an object that has a next() method available, which is used for iterating through a sequence of values.
+The next() method returns an object with value and done properties. value represent the returned value, and done indicates whether the iterator has run through all its values or not.

+You can close a Generator by using the .return() method:

+    generatorObj.next() // {value: 1, done: false}
+    generatorObj.return('Function has ended!') // {value: 'Function has ended!', done: true}
+    generatorObj.next() // {value: undefined, done: true}

+NB: an interesting article on the subject: https://www.digitalocean.com/community/tutorials/understanding-generators-in-javascript

 # Asynchronous Code